chadoh/learnyoureact/exercises/isomorphic/problem.en.md

-Let's use React also at front-end.

-From this excercises, we use React not only at server side but also at front-end.
-Let's raise the event at front-end, and see what will happen.
+React can be made to be isomorphic.
+This means that the same code can be run on both the server and in the browser.
+This gives us the ability to render content on the server, so that page loads more quickly for the user.

+Let's try it!

+Until now, we've been compiling the JSX in the browser.
+This is slow for the user.
+Now, we're going to generate the initial HTML on the server, so that the initial page load happens more quickly.

+FIXME: I don't understand this well enough to know how to rephrase this

 In the past excercises, there are a code which raises the front-end event, but that does not work.
 Where is that?

 The code is the check event of `checkbox` you wrote in `State`.
 At `State`, to tell the truth, you can check the `checkbox` whatever code you write.